usellm/usellm/packages/usellm/README.md

 # useLLM - Use Large Language Models in Your React App

 `useLLM` is a React hook for integrating large language models like OpenAI's ChatGPT with just a few lines of code.
+[Try Demo](https://usellm.org/demo)

 **NOTE**: This library is currently a wrapper over [OpenAI's chat completions API](https://platform.openai.com/docs/api-reference/chat/create).
 More language models and APIs will be added soon.